davebanerjee/davebanerjee.github.io/_posts/2025-06-29-do-self-perceived-superintelligent-llms-exhibit-misalignment.md

 # Executive Summary

 This post explores whether prompting large language models (LLMs) to perceive themselves as superintelligent leads to increased misaligned behavior.
-I was primarily motivated by concerns about alignment faking due to situational awareness and [self-fulfilling misalignment](https://turntrout.com/self-fulfilling-misalignment) (the idea that AI models trained on content of deceptive superintelligent AI may learn to simulate such behavior.
+I was primarily motivated by concerns about alignment faking due to situational awareness and [self-fulfilling misalignment](https://turntrout.com/self-fulfilling-misalignment) (the idea that AI models trained on content of deceptive superintelligent AI may learn to simulate such behavior).

 **Experimental Design:**
 I conducted two main experiments using Claude 3.5 Sonnet: